 When Mr. Egger took me out for my first round of golf (way back in the olden days), he was adamant that we keep up with the group in front of us.
 He said pace of play was more important than anything else, including how well I played.
 To play slowly would be inconsiderate to the players behind us.

-But so many players today don’t keep up with the group in front of them.
+But soooooooo many players today don’t keep up with the group in front of them.
 Are they all inconsiderate?
 And if they are, are golfers the only people who’ve become inconsiderate or is it everyone?
 I was sitting in my car literally pondering this question when a woman in a huge SUV parked next to me, flung open her door and dinged my car.
 I’m inclined to think it’s not just golfers.

 But we golfers need to take care of our sport.
 My blog last week praised us for abiding by the rules even in the absence of rules officials.
 It should be the same with pace of play.
 It’s our responsibility to keep up with the group in front of us.
+Until we do this, golf may continue to suffer.